apache/airflow/.github/SECURITY.md

 apply to Airflow, or have a different severity than some generic scoring systems (for example `CVSS`) calculation suggests.

-The security team (see below [Handling security issues in Airflow](https://github.com/apache/airflow/security#handling-security-issues-in-airflow)) will get back to you after assessing the report.
+The security team will get back to you after assessing the report (see below [Handling security issues in Airflow](https://github.com/apache/airflow/security#handling-security-issues-in-airflow)).

 If you wish to know more about the ASF security process, the [ASF Security team's page](https://www.apache.org/security/) describes